SamuelTallet/SketchUp-Material-Browser-Plugin/docs/README.md

 Currently, only one custom SKM folder at once is supported.

+### Is it possible to display name of all materials, simultaneously?

+Yes, in Material Browser, click on eye icon then check "Materials names".

 ### Materials list is too long.
 What can I do?

-In Material Browser, click on eye icon then check "Display only In Model materials".
+In Material Browser, click on eye icon then check only sources you want display.

+### I checked "Custom materials (SKMs)" in Display settings but I dont see my materials.

+You also have to select a folder containing your SKM files.
+See "Can I bring my own materials?" question.

 ### I painted an object with a material from Poly Haven but I don't see reflections on it.